nicolaslopezj/meteor-apollo-accounts/README.md

 This package uses the Meteor Accounts methods in GraphQL, it's compatible with the accounts you have saved in your database and you may use apollo-accounts and Meteor's DPP accounts at the same time.

+> Sorry for all the api changes, now we will use [graphql-loader](https://github.com/orionsoft/graphql-loader) for a long term solution.

 ## Examples

 - [janikvonrotz/meteor-apollo-accounts-example](https://github.com/janikvonrotz/meteor-apollo-accounts-example): Meteor client and server side.